 The older ones will do puzzles or read as they have their own quiet time to rest and restore, ready for the afternoon.

 Embedding learning with play

-This might be a craft activity helping the fine motor skills, imaginative role play or a sensory explosion with a dollop of mess included just for fun.
+This might be a craft activity helping fine motor skills, imaginative role play, or a sensory explosion with a dollop of mess just for fun.

-Children get lots of opportunity to be guided as well as directing their own play which is often when they learn best.
+Children get lots of opportunity to be guided and to direct their own play, which is often when they learn best.

 Stories to set sail

-Children get the opportunity to discuss everything they've learned and head for home fizzing with new vocabulary and swashbuckling tales to tell mum and dad.
+Children get the opportunity to discuss everything they've learned, and head for home fizzing with new vocabulary and swashbuckling tales to tell their parents.